feat7/JuniorG-healthcare-dapp/README.md

 # Team Junior G - Organ Trafficking solution with blockchain

-Clone the repository somewhere and then `cd` in to the cloned directory
+Clone the repository somewhere and then `cd` in to the cloned directory.

-Then run these commands
+Then run these commands:-

 `npm install`